 |---|---|---|

-For step-by-step preparation methods including the overnight soak, boiled method, and fennel tea, see our dedicated guide: How to Make Fennel Water at Home →
+For step-by-step preparation methods, see: How to Make Fennel Water at Home →

 |---|---|---|

-For the full guide on when to take fennel water specifically after meals and its traditional uses, see: Fennel Water After Meals — Traditional Use & Digestive Comfort →
+For the full guide on timing after meals, see: Fennel Water After Meals — Traditional Use & Digestive Comfort →

 How Much Fennel Seeds Per Day for Digestion?

-For a complete breakdown of fennel water-specific side effects and who should avoid it, see: Fennel Water Side Effects and Who Should Avoid It →
+For a complete breakdown of side effects, see: Fennel Water Side Effects and Who Should Avoid It →

 Try Our Free Herb & Tea Benefit Finder

-Type fennel, cumin, ginger, or any herb or tea to instantly see its benefits, best time to use, preparation method, and who should be careful.
+Type fennel or any herb to instantly see its benefits, how to prepare it, and who should be careful.

 🔍 Open the Herb & Tea Benefit Finder →